igor-grubic/romannumerals/README.md

 # Roman numerals converter

-This is a service that converts integer numbers in roman numerals.
-It can convert numbers in a range of 1-3999999.
+This service converts integer numbers in roman numerals.
+It can convert numbers from 1 to 3999999.
 It is based on the roman numerals table below:

 ```